 Chelan's program: Chelan County operates a brush drop-off site next to the North Chelan Transfer Station.
 Brush can be dropped off for a charge at this site, and it is then chipped.
 Once the brush has been chipped, it is available for public pickup.
-Most of the material is hauled to the Stemilt Compost site in Wenatchee.
+Most of the material is hauled to the Stemilt Compost site in Wenatchee but could also be hauled to Winton MFG.
 In 2021, approximately 900 Tons of chipped material was produced.
-This site may need expanding in the future as it is experiencing capacity limitations due to increased drop off.
+This site may need expanding or alternative processing in the future as it is experiencing capacity limitations due to increased drop off.
 This drop-off increase has been caused by citizens who are removing more brush from their land and neighboring properties, largely in an attempt to reduce the possibility of brush fires.

 Entiat's program: The City of Entiat operates a brush drop-off site for residents, as well as a compost facility for the further degradation of biosolids.
-The site is open twice a week (Mondays and Saturdays) for a few hours and accepts brush at a fee of \$5 for two bags/cans of brush, \$20 for an 8-foot truck load, or \$45 for 10-12 foot truck or trailer loads.
+The site is open twice a week (Mondays and Saturdays) for a few hours and accepts brush in various volumes/prices.
 In previous years, this site was open several days a week and free for brush disposal.
-If the need for brush disposed at this location were to increase, potentially due to fire prevention, it is possible the site will need to expand.
-Entiat has been composting the chips and yard waste onsite with the

-City's biosolids from the sewer treatment plant successfully for 15 years.
+If the need for brush disposed at this location were to increase, potentially due to fire prevention, it is possible the site will need to expand or alternative processing explored.
+Entiat has been composting the chips and yard waste onsite with the City's biosolids from the sewer treatment plant successfully for 15 years.
 All compost is used in City parks and public lands.
 This successful program has been ongoing since 1999.

-Other yard waste programs: Two resorts in the county, Holden Village and Sleeping Lady, operate composting systems for their organics.
+Other yard waste programs: Holden Village operates a composting system for their organics.
 These systems are exempt from permitting because they are only handling materials generated on site; however, they must meet operating and performance standards.
 Holden Village on Lake Chelan uses a system designed specifically for it, which consists of six to eight bins that are used on a rotating basis.
 The bins are outfitted with forced aeration.
 Materials composted by Holden Village include the food waste from its dining hall mixed with sawdust (from its own carpentry work) and yard debris.
-Sleeping Lady in Leavenworth places compostable materials mixed with some horse manures in a dirt field in long rows ("windrows"), which are turned every four days until the compost is ready for use.
-Both Holden Village and Sleeping Lady use the finished compost in gardens and landscaping at their locations.
+Holden Village uses the finished compost in gardens and landscaping at their locations.

 Stemilt Compost: Stemilt initially began composting organic wastes in 2005 on Stemilt Hill.
 As of 2015, the Stemilt Composting Facility has grown to 18 acres.
 The compost is created by using the green waste generated by Stemilt orchards, horse manure from local stables, recycled lime from Stemilt Refrigeration, and materials collected at the Stemilt Organic Recycling Center, which receives organic materials from the public for a small fee throughout the year (weather permitting).
 Waste Management hauls the curbside collected yard waste from the Wenatchee area to Stemilt's recycle center.
 Stemilt uses this compost on 1,400 acres of organic orchards and excess is made available for purchase to the public.
 It is estimated that the collection of organic material, chipping and compost production keeps nearly 4,000 tons of green wastes from being disposed of at landfills annually.
-Stemilt's composting facility has grown to such a large size that it would be reasonable to consider this facility as a "Central Processing Facility" (minus biosolids) for the County.
-The cost of expanding infrastructure will cost residences more to divert green waste.
+The cost of expanding infrastructure at this site will cost residences more to divert green waste and food waste as the facility is not permitted to accept food waste and has a permitted capacity of 42,000 tons per year.
 This site has had complaints from new neighbors, causing issues for odor control.
+Stemilt must comply with its solid waste handling permit issued by the Health Department and an emissions approval from the regional air authority and is routinely inspected for compliance.